tparsons9/Econometrics/README.md

   - Chernozhukov: L2.
 Structural Equation Models and IV
   - Chernozhukov: L3.
 Structural Equation Models and GMM
 * **Papers**
-  - Card, David E., and Alan B. Krueger.
-Myth and Measurement: The New Economics of the Minimum Wage.
-Princeton, NJ: Princeton University Press, 1995, chapters 1 to 4.
-ISBN: 9780691048239.
-  - Angrist, J., and V. Lavy.
-"Using Maimonides Rule to estimate the Effects of Class Size on Scholastic Achievement."
-Quarterly Journal of Economics 114, no. 2 (May 1999): 533-575.
   - Hansen, Hausman and Newey (2008): “Estimation with Many Instrumental Variables,” Journal of Business and Economic Statistics.
   -Hahn and Hausman (2003), “IV Estimation with Valid and Invalid Instruments,”